brunosan/cv/index.md

 ## Work Experience ##

-8 years of Experience on Data Analysis, Project Managment, Research and International Development.
+8 years of Experience on Data Analysis, Project Management, Research and International Development.

 ** World Bank, Washington DC** (2015-present)
  >Innovation Labs Data Scientist.
 Technical lead on bringing Big Data into operations across the Bank Group.

 >Advising and Implementing delivery of complex projects leveraging Data analytics, including capacity building and client in-country support.
-Examples include rural electrification in India using satellite images, Rural Roads Accesibility PFR loan in China, Traffic Managment in South Asia, and Land titling in Kosovo with drones.
-All parts of the Innovational Labs disruption protfolio (now Global Operations Knowledge Managment).
+Examples include rural electrification in India using satellite images, Rural Roads Accessibility software PFR loan in China, Traffic Management in South Asia, and Land titling in Kosovo with drones.
+All these are some of the Innovation Labs portfolio (now Global Operations Knowledge Management).

 **Mapbox, Washington DC** (2013-2014)
  >Chief Scientist during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, specially on remote sensing and satellite, and supporting our international clients.